Leadership Insight Series

 Marshall Goldsmith, What Got You Here Won't Get You There (2007)

 Every leadership transition asks for something different.
-The behaviors that drove success at one level — individual expertise, decisive action, high personal standards — can actively undermine effectiveness at the next.
-Not because they were wrong.
-Because the job changed and the leader didn't.
+The behaviors that drove success at one level, individual expertise, decisive action, high personal standards, can actively undermine effectiveness at the next.
+These behaviors worked.
+Then the job changed, and the leader didn't change with it.

 WHAT WORKED